christoaluckal/NPNT_OpenSSL/README.md

 3.  `cd ..` <br>
   **a.
 CD into the main directory**
 4. `./check_signature.sh` <br>
   a.
-Make sure that the script has proper permissions.
+Make sure that the script has proper permissions. <br>
+5. You can also build using cmake as follows <br>
+  a.
+Go to the root directory and use `mkdir build && cd build` <br>
+  b.	`cmake ..` <br>
+  c.	`make` <br>
+  d.
+This will create the main executable file called as main.
+Simply execute the main executable with `./main ../xmls/fin_signed.xml` or replace the second argument with any signed XML whose validity is being tested. <br>

 To verify if checking works, change a value in the permission tag in the `xmls/fin_signed.xml` file

 ## How it works ##
 0. Read the info at https://www.w3.org/TR/xmldsig-core1/ to understand the basic idea.
-1. In step 1 of Method, we use the base `permission.xml` to generate a signed version called as `fin_signed.xml`
+1. In step 1 of the above mentioned Method, we use the base `permission.xml` to generate a signed version called as `fin_signed.xml`
-2. When the shell script is executed, it compiles and executes the C++ codes in the `cpp` folder. <br>
+2. When the main script is executed, it compiles and executes the C++ codes in the `cpp` folder. <br>
    a.
 The first step creates a folder called as `temp` in the `cpp` directory.
 This folder as its name suggests, temporarily holds the files for the verification process.
 The folder and its contents are deleted once the program is executed irrespective of the outcome. <br>
    b.
 During the verification process, the `fin_signed.xml` is not in the required format.
 Hence, we parse this XML and convert it into the desired format.
 From the formatted XML file, we extract the canonicalized version of the `SignedInfo` and the `Permission` tag content.
 We also extract the base64 encoded X509 certificate credentials. <br>
    c.
 Once the desired data is extracted from the XML, we extract the public key from the X509 certificate.
 This public key is used for the signature verification process. <br>